samjijina/samjijina.github.io/_pages/about.md

 ## More About Me

 I also obtained my M.S CS degree from Georgia Tech in May 2022 and have been involved in research since 2019.
 I have worked on several projects ranging from MacSim, a heterogenous timing simulator, to Vortex which is an open source RISC-V based GPGPU.
-The research problems which I find to be fundamental to the future of our field are post-Moore computing and Beyond CMOS technology.
+The research problems which I find to be fundamental to the future of our field are post-Moore computing and Beyond-CMOS technology.

 Outside of academia, my hobbies include amatuer astronomy, soccer, table tennis, and recreational golf.